Skip to content

 1. Sign in as a user with at least the Application Administrator capability global role assignment.

-2. Go to MANAGE > System in the banner.
+2. Go to Manage > System in the banner.

 3. Select Enable/Disable in the REST API pull-down.